Delivery Options: IN CLASSCourse Schedule

 All Continuing Education certificates have been developed with part-time learners in mind.
 The Certificate for Front Line Leaders is a 120-hour program.

 The certificate requires a total of 120 hours including:

 - A minimum of one seminar must be completed from each of the four topic areas: Leading Self, Leading Others, Leading the Business Operations, Leading and Collaborating Across Business Units

 - Students must attain a "CR" graded for attendance in all seminar courses.

 - A 20-hour independent final assessment (reflective journal) based on the four topic areas.
 The final assessment is graded.

-Depending on the courses selected, students may complete the certificate in as little as two terms, but have up to five years from the start date of their first seminar to complete the certificate.
+Depending on the courses selected, students may complete the certificate in as little as two terms.
+We strongly recommended that you complete this certificate within five years of the start date of your first seminar.

 Not applicable to the Certificate for Front Line Leaders.